Frequently Asked Questions

 Why Ennuicastr instead of (similar-looking online service)?

-• I don't hide behind magic thinking or buzzwords.
-Ennuicastr is open source (client, server), and I don't hide anything about exactly how it works.
+• Ennuicastr is open source (client, server).
+I don't hide anything about exactly how it works.
 You don't need to be an expert to use Ennuicastr, but if you are an expert, you can see for yourself why it works well.

 What's the relationship between Ennuicastr and Craig?

 Ennuicastr is by the same author as Craig, the recording bot for Discord, and in fact, Ennuicastr started its life as a plugin for Craig to bypass Discord.
-That version of Ennuicastr, named slightly differently as EnnuiCastr, is still available in Craig.
+That version of Ennuicastr, now simply called the Craig Webapp, is still available in Craig.

 Craig and Ennuicastr share some basic software and techniques, and share many concepts, but are disconnected services.
-The EnnuiCastr client in Craig is the same software as the Ennuicastr client here, but the server software is totally unrelated.
+The Ennuicastr client in Craig (the Craig Webapp) is the same software as the Ennuicastr client here, but the server software is totally unrelated.

 Craig is also the name of the weasel who is the mascot for Ennuicastr.
 Whether that Craig is the same Craig as the bot Craig is left to your interpretation.